valsamovich/java/README.md

 		// statement(s)
 	}

 **Generic Classes** delcarations looks like a non-generic class declarion,exept that the class is followed by a type parameter section.
+These classes are known as paramererized and can have one or more parameters separeted by comma.

 	public class Box<T> {
 		// statement(s)